When booking an airline ticket, regardless of the booking method and / or the point of sale, you accept the general conditions of transport hereafter.

 - When boarding or on board the aircraft, the Passenger fails to observe safety, security or passenger comfort instructions concerning, for example, seating, storage of Unchecked Baggage, smoking, consumption of alcohol, use of drugs, dress, or use of electronic equipment (for example, mobile/cellular phones, laptop computers, PDAs, portable recorders, portable radios, CD, DVD and MP3 players, electronic games or transmitting devices);

-- The passenger does not respect the regulatory obligation to wear a surgical mask which is mandatory for passengers of more than eleven years old, on AIRCALIN each and any international flight from boarding, during the whole duration of the flight and while disembarking.
+- The passenger does not respect the regulatory obligation to wear a surgical mask which is mandatory for passengers of more than eleven years old, on AIRCALIN selected international flight from boarding, during the whole duration of the flight and while disembarking.
 Masks can only be removed during meal times.
+See the formalities by destination.

 If AIRCALIN or one of its airline partners (code share/interline, charter) have previously refused carriage for reasons relating to the above, any claims or compensation will be denied.